lstefano71/DyalogHmonClient/memory-bank/activeContext.md

 - Unit and integration tests for core logic and orchestrator API.

 ## Recent Changes
-- Feature Brief #4: Configurable, per-command timeouts implemented in HmonOrchestrator and archived; documentation and todo list updated.
-- Feature Brief #2: Typed, specific exceptions for error handling implemented and documented.
+- Feature Brief #1: Polly-based retry logic for connection management implemented in ServerConnection.cs.
-- docs/improvements/todo.md updated to mark Feature Brief #2 as complete.
+- docs/improvements/todo.md updated to mark Feature Brief #1 as complete.
 - Memory bank and TODOs reviewed and updated.
 - Project context and requirements confirmed.